 Others go all out to cushion users and provide enough space for those that may be a little wider or heavier.
 A great feature to look out for here is a waterfall edge.
-This helps to improve circulation to the legs, which is vital for those sitting at a desk for a long periods.
+This helps to improve circulation to the legs, which is vital for those sitting at a desk for long periods.

 Some of these racing chairs are quite enclosed with padding in many places – such as up the sides and on the arm rests.
-Sleeker ergonomic office chairs focus on the shape of the back rest, the posture provided and the presence of a lumbar support.
+Sleeker ergonomic office chairs focus on the shape of the back rest, the posture provided and the presence of lumbar support.